What do you need to do to submit an initial application?

 How can I challenge a decision?

-You can challenge the decision of Wallonia.
-Your representative too.
+You or your representative may challenge the Walloon Region's decision.
 The details are given in the notification letter of the refusal decision.

-You have one month from the notification date of the refusal or the withdrawal of the permit to send a registered letter giving the reasons for appeal to:
+To do so, you have one month from the date of notification of the refusal or revocation of the permit to send a letter stating the grounds for your appeal to:

 Public Service of Wallonia, Directorate of Employment and Work Permits